seantarogers/EtwNServiceBus/README.md

 | EasyLogger        | to rolling file  | 3,484,000                       |
 | Standard Log4Net  | to rolling file  |    68,900                       |                                  |

-Clearly when there are more appenders used in Log4Net the performance degrades significantly.
+When more Log4Net appenders are used the performance degrades significantly.
 We are only using one appender in this test.
-The benefit of running this through ETW out of process is that the number of event syncs have zero impact on the Provider performance.
+However, when using ETW to write your traces to an out of process consumer there is negligible impact on the Provider performance, so you can trace frequently and to as many syncs as required.

 ## Architecture